mkobuolys/flutter-design-patterns/assets/markdown/flyweight.md

 The _ShapeType_ is an enumerator class defining possible shape types - Circle and Square.

-The _IPositionedShape_ is an abstract class which is used as an interface for the specific shape classes:
+The _IPositionedShape_ is an abstract interface class which is used for the specific shape classes:

 - _render()_ - renders the shape - returns the positioned shape widget.
 Also, the **extrinsic** state (x and y coordinates) are passed to this method to render the shape in the exact position.

-_Circle_ and _Square_ are concrete positioned shape classes which implement the abstract class _IPositionedShape_.
+_Circle_ and _Square_ are concrete positioned shape classes which implement the _IPositionedShape_ interface.
 Both of these shapes have their own **intrinsic** state: circle defines _color_ and _diameter_ properties while square contains _color_, _width_ properties and a getter _height_ which returns the same value as _width_.

 The _ShapeFactory_ is a simple factory class which creates and returns a specific shape object via the _createShape()_ method by providing the _ShapeType_.